ltstein/ILLIXR/docs/default_plugins.md

   (uses timing from `offline_imu_cam`).

 - [`open_vins`][7]: Runs OpenVINS ([upstream][1]) on the input, and outputs a the headset's pose.
-In practice, this publishes a fairly slow pose, so pose prediction is required to infer a fast pose.
-We do not yet have pose prediction, so we say `open_vins` also publishes a fast pose.
+In practice, this publishes a fairly slow pose, so pose prediction is required to infer a fast pose which is also implemented in OpenVINS

 - [`gldemo`][8]: Renders a static scene (into left and right eyebuffers) given the pose from `open_vins`.